Home » Chicken & Poultry » Baked Chicken Legs and Rice

 How To Make One Pan Chicken and Rice

-Begin by combining the brown sugar, spices, and olive oil into a thin paste.
+Your first step is to combine the brown sugar, spices, and olive oil into a thin paste.
 Rub that mixture into the drumsticks and set them aside.

 Now place the spiced drumsticks on top.
 Place a few lemon wedges around the chicken for added flavor.